jl02142/OrthoRefine/README.md

 ```
 --print_all
 ```
-Controls if OrthoRefine should print only those groups with changes supported by synteny (0, default) or print all groups even if no synteny support (1), or print only groups supported by synteny - even if no change occured in the group (2). \
+Controls if OrthoRefine should print only those groups with changes supported by synteny (0, default) or print all groups even if no synteny support (1), or print only groups supported by synteny - even if no change occured in the group (2).
 ```
 --run_all_orthofinder
 ```
-Controls if OrthoRefine should only evaluate synteny on groups with paralogs (0, default) or on all groups (1).\
+Controls if OrthoRefine should only evaluate synteny on groups with paralogs (0, default) or on all groups (1).
 ```
 --outfile
 ```
 Sets the prefix of the outfile.
-The default outfile is called "outfile_ws_sr_pa_ra" where ws is the value of window size, sr is the synteny ratio, pa is print_all (default 0), and ra is run_all_orthofinder (default 0); these four suffixes are always appended. \
+The default outfile is called "outfile_ws_sr_pa_ra" where ws is the value of window size, sr is the synteny ratio, pa is print_all (default 0), and ra is run_all_orthofinder (default 0); these four suffixes are always appended.
 ```
 --run_single_HOG
 ```
- Controls if OrthoRefine should only evaluate a single group for synteny, specified by the value. \
+ Controls if OrthoRefine should only evaluate a single group for synteny, specified by the value e.g. --run_single_HOG 50 will run on HOG 50 only.
 ```
 --prod_acc
 ```
 Controls if OrthoRefine should print the product accession (0) or locus tag (1, default).
-We prefer the locus tag over product accession as the locus tag is non-redundant while the product accession may be redundant.\
+We prefer the locus tag over product accession as the locus tag is non-redundant while the product accession may be redundant.
 ```
 --path
 ```